-Are you ready to write a Middle Grade novel?
-In this article we will explore the genre in order to learn which age group to target, what themes to explore, and what kind of word count you need in order to craft a strong Middle Grade book.
-You can walk away feeling confident you have the tools to take your ideas to paper and write your Middle Grade masterpiece.
+Are you ready to write a middle grade novel?
+In this article we will explore this children’s book format in order to learn which age groups to target, what narrative styles work best and why, and what kind of word count you need in order to craft a strong middle grade book.
+We will also explore themes and how to approach difficult or ‘big’ ideas for middle grade readers.
+You can walk away feeling confident you have the tools to take your ideas to paper and draft your middle grade manuscript.

 The Golden Age of Reading

-Often times Middle Grade is called the Golden Age of Reading…why?
-Because the genre has the largest readership of any other genre, including adults.
+Often times middle grade is called the Golden Age of Reading because the format has the largest readership of any other, including adults.
 Kids this age read, and they read a lot.

 Remember, you’re spanning a diverse age group here.
 What may work for an 8-year-old likely won’t work for a 12-year-old.
-So although we bundle it all into Middle Grade, the genre actually has two sub groups.
+So although we bundle it all into middle grade, the genre actually has two sub groups.
 This is important to understand in order to know your audience when writing, and thus appropriately adjust your themes and word count.
-Plus, you’ll be able to clarify in your query to agencies when you’re ready.
-Otherwise, it’s all Middle Grade and it all counts.

 - Lower Middle Grade

-Lower Middle Grade books tend to be read by kids aged 7–10 years old and have a word count on the lower end.
-There may be a sub plot or two, but the main plot will dominate the focus, and all themes will certainly be G-rated.
+Lower middle grade novels tend to be read by kids aged 8 to 10 years old.
+There may be a sub plot or two, but the main plot will dominate the focus, and all themes will certainly be G or PG rated.

 - Upper Middle Grade

-Upper Middle Grade books can have a longer word count and will be read by children aged 10–13 years old.
-There will likely be a subplot or two that help to carry the story in a substantial way and the themes may be a bit more complex, or PG-rated.
+Upper middle grade novels can have a higher word count, and will be read by children aged 10 to 13 years old.
+There will likely be a subplot or two that help to carry the story in a substantial way.
+Themes may be a bit more complex, or PG or PG-13 rated.

 Why is Middle Grade so Popular

-Middle Grade novels are the new rage…everyone loves them––publishers and agents are on the prowl for the next great Middle Grade book, and if you’ve got a series…even better.
+Middle grade novels are the new rage — everyone loves them.
+Publishers and agents are on the prowl for the next great middle grade book, and if you’ve got series potential, even better.
 Let’s look at why.

 Spans a diverse age group

-Middle Grade readers are going from an egocentric existence to an altruistic one, so there is a huge leap from free play and imagination to an overwhelmingly rapid sense of self awareness––you are catching these readers right as the change begins.
-Because of these changes, these readers tend to be thirsty for knowledge and hungry for adventure, and so you have a diverse group of individuals ready to read your book.
+Middle grade readers are going from an egocentric existence to an altruistic one, so there is a huge leap from free play and imagination to an overwhelmingly rapid sense of self awareness –– you are catching these readers just as this change begins.
+Because of these changes, middle grade readers tend to be thirsty for knowledge and hungry for adventure.
+We as authors end up with a diverse group of individuals ready to read our books.
+They appreciate the familiar and will also choose books by the same author again and again.

-Because of the diverse audience, you have some leeway when it comes to your length and themes (see the two sub categories above).
+Because of the diverse audience, you have some leeway when it comes to your length and themes.
 You can target the older readers, those creeping into puberty, or the younger readers, those who are no longer into baby things but not ready to play grown up quite yet.
-This means you can work your themes into the age group that is most appropriate, and develop your story from there.
+You can work your themes into the age group that is most appropriate, and develop your story from there.

 Series work well

-Series work really well for the Middle Grade genre because the readership is so voracious at this age.
+Series work really well for the middle grade genre because the readership is so voracious at this age.
 Often, once readers are hooked on a character or world, they want more and more.
 Not only is this great for your audience, but publishers love it too.
-They are signing more than one book when they choose your Middle Grade series…they get three, four, maybe even more books that they know they can sell, making you as a return author low risk and all the more desirable.
-Think Percy Jackson or Harry Potter.
+They have the opportunity to get more than one book from any given author for a dedicated readership.
+Think Percy Jackson or the Serafina series.
+But keep in mind, if you are writing your first book or are an unpublished author, your first middle grade novel needs to stand alone with series potential.

-Middle Grade novels span the compass when it comes to subjects and themes, as well as sub-genres.
-Fantasy, Adventure, Girls’ or Boys’ Books, Mystery, Magic Realism, even some loose Sci-Fi, you’ve got so much to work with!
+Middle grade novels span the compass when it comes to subjects, themes and genres.
+Fantasy, Adventure, Girls’ or Boys’ Books, Mystery, Magic Realism, even Sci-Fi (check out Bill Nye’s Jack and the Geniuses series) –– you’ve got so much to work with!

 Make us laugh!
 Kids love to laugh (heck, so do adults).
 But this age group in particular really connects to humor.
 The Diary of a Wimpy Kid Books are perfect examples, where every single page has readers laughing out loud.
+Frazzled: Everyday Disasters and Impending Doom is another hilarious read.
 Age appropriate humor may be hard for us as adults to grasp, so be sure to run your jokes by your kid audience.
 Think over-the-top wackiness, slapstick silliness, and obvious irony while you’re developing your laugh sequence.

 Good vs Evil

-Readers of this age group are not too keen on ambiguity.
-You don’t need to have flat characters, but clear lines can be drawn between doing the right thing and doing what’s wrong.
+Readers on the younger side of middle grade are not too keen on ambiguity.
+You don’t need to have flat characters, but clear lines can be drawn between doing what’s right and wrong.
 Plot lines that explore good and evil work well, as do good guys vs bad guys.
 Think of the Series of Unfortunate Events where the Baudelaire children are certainly the good guys, harassed time and again by the evil Count Olaf.
+Now let’s look at some of the upper middle grade books where the lines between good and bad might not be so clear.
+The Night Diary comes to mind where we see 12-year-old Nisha struggling with her own identity: her father is Islamic but her deceased mother was Muslim… where will Nisha find a place in new India while maintaining her dual identity?

-You may find some violence in some Middle Grade books, but these aren’t The Hunger Games.
+You may find occasionally violence in some lower middle grade novels, but these aren’t The Hunger Games.
 (Low key) violence may happen, but don’t dwell on it.
-You’ll be more likely to come across violence in upper Middle Grade, adventure, or fantasy books, and again, it won’t be the driving force of your plot.
+You’ll be more likely to come across violence in upper middle grade and again, it won’t be the driving force of your plot.
+Let’s turn to The Night Diary again where a scene on the train from old India to new recounts the harsh and sometimes fatal trip families endured during the partition.
+(If you haven’t already, now is probably the time to read this literary gem by Veera Hiranandani.)

 The Golden Rule

-The important thing to remember is that these are industry standards and guidelines.
-Don’t give up because your fantasy upper Middle Grade novel happens to be 80,000 words or your lower Middle Grade novel stars an 11-year-old.
-The Golden Rule : Make sure your themes are on point.
-You may be able to trim word count in editing or even round out a character, but if your themes are not appropriate for the age group you’ll have a major rewrite on your hands…or a book that doesn’t work.
-Focus on developing a strong plot and well rounded characters––and see where your story takes you!
+These industry-based format standards and guidelines are worth understanding, but they are not ‘must haves’ and ‘do nots’.
+Don’t give up because your fantasy upper middle grade novel happens to be 80,000 words or your lower middle grade novel explores a complicated issue.
+(Check out The Boy, the Boat, and the Beast.)
+The Golden Rule: Make sure your themes are on point.
+You may be able to trim word count in editing or even round out a character, but if your themes are not appropriate for the age group you’ll have a major rewrite on your hands.
+Focus on developing a strong plot and well rounded characters –– and see where your story takes you!